domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Language is a purely relational system.
 Words have no inner essence.

+## Erwin Schrödinger, Austrian-Irish Physicist

+The growth of the bacterium could be analyzed as a reduction in the entropy of its part of the universe. --From Erwin Schrodinger book: What is Life?
+(1943)

 ## Max Weber, Socialogist

 The collapse of values proliferates in capitalism.

+## John Archibald Wheeler, American Physicist

+It from bit.

 ## Ludwig Wittgenstein, Philosopher